Oblivious RAM: Definition

-A Turing machine (TM), the mathematical abstraction of a real computer (program), is said to be oblivious if for any two inputs of the same length, the motions of the tape heads remain the same.
+A Turing machine (TM), a mathematical abstraction of a real computer (program), is said to be oblivious if, for any two inputs of the same length, the motions of the tape heads remain the same.
 Pippenger and Fischer proved that every TM with running time $T(n)$ can be made oblivious and that the running time of the oblivious TM is $O(T(n)\log T(n))$.
 A more realistic model of computation is the RAM model.
-In the RAM model of computation, there is a CPU that can execute the basic mathematical, logical and control instructions.
+In the RAM model of computation, there is a CPU that can execute the basic mathematical, logical, and control instructions.
 The CPU is also associated with a few registers and a physical random access memory, where it stores the operands of its instructions.
-The CPU in addition has instructions to read the contents of a memory cell and write a specific value to a memory cell.
-The definition of ORAMs capture a similar notion of obliviousness memory accesses in this model.
+The CPU also has instructions to read the contents of a memory cell and write a specific value to a memory cell.
+The definition of ORAMs captures a similar notion of obliviousness for memory accesses in the RAM model.

 Informally, an ORAM is an algorithm at the interface of a protected CPU and the physical RAM such that it acts like a RAM to the CPU by querying the physical RAM for the CPU while hiding information about the actual memory access pattern of the CPU from the physical RAM.
-In other words, the distribution of memory accesses of two programs that make the same number of memory accesses to the RAM are indistinguishable from each other.
+In other words, the distribution of memory accesses of two programs that make the same number of memory accesses to the RAM is indistinguishable from each other.
 This description will still make sense if the CPU is replaced by a client with a small storage and the physical RAM is replaced with a remote server with a large storage capacity, where the data of the client resides.

 The following is a formal definition of ORAMs.
-Let $\Pi$ denote a program requiring a memory of size $n$ when executing on an input $x$.
+Let $\Pi$ denote a program requiring memory of size $n$ when executing on an input $x$.
 Suppose that $\Pi$ has instructions for basic mathematical and control operations in addition to two special instructions $\mathsf{read}(l)$ and $\mathsf{write}(l,v)$, where $\mathsf{read}(l)$ reads the value at location $l$ and $\mathsf{write}(l,v)$ writes the value $v$ to $l$.
-The sequence of memory cell accessed by a program $\Pi$ during its execution is called its memory access pattern and is denoted by $\tilde{\Pi}(n,x)$.
+The sequence of memory cells accessed by a program $\Pi$ during its execution is called its memory access pattern and is denoted by $\tilde{\Pi}(n,x)$.